terra-ops/terra-cli/docs/index.md

 There is a Vagrantfile in the repo that can be used to fire up a linux server with Terra installed.

-Use the vagrant plugin "vagrant-hostsupdater" to automatically set your /etc/hosts file for the VM:
+Use the Vagrant plugin "vagrant-hostsupdater" to automatically set your /etc/hosts file for the VM:

   ```
   $ vagrant plugin install vagrant-hostsupdater